Entity Data Model Wizard

 Choose Your Data Connection

-Choose an existing connection from the drop-down list of connections, or click New Connection to open the Connection Properties dialog box and create a new connection to the database.
+You can select an existing connection from the drop-down list of connections, or click New Database Connection to open the Connection Properties dialog box and create a new database connection.

 Choose Your Database Objects

 Upon closing, the Entity Data Model Wizard creates an .edmx file that contains the model information.
-The .edmx file is used by the Entity Designer, which enables you to view and edit the conceptual model and mappings graphically.
+The .edmx file is used by the ADO.NET Entity Data Model Designer, which enables you to view and edit the model graphically.